ucsc-ospo/ucsc-ospo.github.io/content/report/osre25/ucsc/orb/20250615-param/index.md

 This summer, I'm contributing to the [ORB](https://github.com/UC-OSPO-Network/orb-showcase) project as part of OSRE 2025 through Google Summer of Code.

-My project, **"UC Open Source Repository Browser [UC ORB],"** is a discovery platform that maps and categorizes open source projects across the UC system.
+My project, **"UC Open Source Repository Browser [UC ORB]"**, is a discovery platform that maps and categorizes open source projects across the UC system.
 It offers a comprehensive web interface with intuitive search, advanced filtering capabilities, responsive design, and integrated visualizations of project metrics.

 You can read my full [proposal here](https://drive.google.com/file/d/1zELT9lxPhLCUs9Xyfb2nU9EPc_tjzVki/view?usp=sharing).
 My amazing mentor for this project is **Juanita Gomez**.